 Policy: Staff grievance resolution

-- It is expected that before needing to initiate formal grievance procedures, the staff members will generally try to resolve concerns directly with the persons concerned and at a local level wherever possible.
-Staff members are encouraged to raise issues with their supervisor or manager, especially if these are adversely affecting the university work environment.
+- It is expected that a staff members will attempt to resolve concerns directly with the persons concerned, and at a local level wherever possible.

 - Issues of healthy, even robust academic debate and other workplace dynamics will not necessarily give rise to grievances.
-Although it is acknowledged that in some cases staff members may need to “agree to disagree”, “grievances” are often characterized by decisions or actions where a reaction is so intense that a disagreement arises which damages the working relationship or work environment.
+It is acknowledged that some decisions or actions may result in a disagreement which damages working relationships or the work environment, and give rise to a staff grievance.

-- Where a staff member used a grievance process defined within the staff grievance resolution procedure, it is expected that the grievance process would normally be fully exhausted before any dispute is raised under the Dispute avoidance and settlement provisions of the Enterprise Agreement.
+- Where a staff member uses a grievance process defined within the staff grievance resolution procedure, it is expected that the grievance process would normally be fully exhausted before any dispute is raised under the Dispute Avoidance and Settlement provisions of the Enterprise Agreement.

 |Printable version (PDF)|